 – Encourage your team to use the phone or Skype instead of emails to ask quick one-to-one questions.
 A big mistake done by many people today is to use long email chains (that expand over hours or days) instead of picking up the phone and solving the issue in 2 to 5 minutes.

-– Video conference as much as possible, body language is as important (or more) than verbal language.
-With Skype, GoToMeeting, FaceTime and all the rest of the communication systems it is as easier and cheaper than picking up the phone.
+– Video conferences as much as possible, body language is as important (or more) than verbal language.
+With Skype, GoToMeeting, FaceTime and all the rest of the communication systems, it is as easier and cheaper than picking up the phone.

 Tip No 2

 Make sure everyone knows what everyone else is working on